FreshXYZ/hiring-nextjs/README.md

 ## Task 1

-Fresh Amplify is an Australian Leading Capital Markets Management System.
-As our goal is make it easier for listing companies to directly engage with investors, helping companies better understand their shareholders is an important part of our feature bundle.
+Fresh Amplify is an Australia's leading Capital Markets Management System.
+Our goal is make it easier for listed companies to directly engage with investors.
+Helping companies better understand their shareholders is an important part of our feature bundle.

-Recently we got access to some shareholder information which the team decided to only provide the ability to view the data, so we can see if this data is valuable to our clients.
+We were recently given access to some shareholder information, as a team we decided to make this data viewable by our clients.
+We can then assess if the data is valuable and how they prefer to use it.

-Your task is to build a table view.
-Design can be found in `design.fig` in the repo.
+Your task is to build a table view to display this information.
+The design can be found in `design.fig` in the repo.
 You can `GET /api/shareholders` for all shareholder information.
 This is just an example of how you can get the data, you can change anything if you want.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.